Service Area: Adult Social Care and Housing

 About the role:

 The team has a supportive and engaged management structure including a Service Manager, a Group Manager and 2 Consultant Practitioners.
-It also consists of about 15 other staff members, including qualified Social Workers, Adult Social Care Officers and an administration team.
+It also consists of 13 other staff members, including qualified Social Workers, Adult Social Care Officers, Occupational Therapist and an administration team.

-To find out more about working in the Isle of Wight Safeguarding Team, please visit our “Meet the Teams” webpage here.
+To find out more about working in the Isle of Wight Integrated Locality Team visit our “Meet the Teams” webpage here.

 As a Social Worker, we understand the work you do on a daily basis and provide the support you need to make a difference to the people of the Isle of Wight.
 To join us, you must: